Problems with Bright Nickel Plating Baths

 A. The fact that it is only on the top surfaces would indicate it is insolubles in the nickel tank.
 When the trouble occurs, take a liter and filter through a buchner filter funnel, rinse and examine the filter paper under low magnification.
 If iron contamination then will be brown ppt, if calcium whitish, black nickel sulfide etc. Check anode bags.
 Do similar check on outlet of filter to ensure there is nothing passing filter.
 Check air source for particulate contamination.

 To check if the problem is coming from a source before the nickel, wipe one piece on a top significant surface just prior to going into the nickel and see if any difference between this and the part next to it

 - Port Melbourne, Australia

 A. If you feel any roughness in the areas of a "stardust" more likely you are dealing with the solids: check your bags, filtration, PH, concentration of boric acid, temperature, condition of your racks(to eliminate contamination from previous operations), conditions of your air source, especially presence of oils and solids in the air.
 Also it's highly recommended to make the Hull cell test to see the area of C.D. where the problem appeals.
-If it's on a high C.D. area repeatably, then consider a possibility of high level of organic contaminations as well and full bath chemical treatment ( 35% Hydrogen Peroxide [linked by editor to product info at Amazon], 5.5 pH, carbon)would be necessary to perform.
+If it's on a high C.D. area repeatably, then consider a possibility of high level of organic contaminations as well and full bath chemical treatment (hydrogen peroxide, 5.5 pH, carbon)would be necessary to perform.
 Also pay attention on the carbon dust like a source of organics and roughness from solids, so make sure the mesh of your filter cartridge is correct to halt any solids (I'm using 1 mkm).Vlad Neyshtadt

 - Fountain Valley, California